Rufus For Real

 Storage Instructions

-Store quick-pickled red onions in an airtight jar or container in the refrigerator for up to 3 weeks.
-Keep the onions fully submerged in the pickling liquid for the best texture and flavor.
+• Store in the refrigerator: Keep quick pickled red onions in an airtight jar or container in the fridge for up to 3 weeks.

 You Asked, I Answered

-Do I have to cook the pickling liquid?
+Do I have to boil the pickling liquid?

 If you love easy, make-ahead toppings that instantly upgrade meals, try these next: